ddnexus/elastics-doc/source/doc/5-flex-rails/1-overview.md

 gem 'flex-rails'
 {% endhighlight %}

+> __Temporary Note__: The `patron` gem currently available on rubygem (v0.4.18) is missing the support for sending data with delete queries.
+As the result it fails with the `delete_by_query` elasticsearch API, when the query is the request body and not the param.
+If you want full support until a new version will be pushed to rubygems, you should use the master branch of the `patron` gem, or switch to the `rest-client` gem.

 ### 2. Run `bundle install`

 ### 3. Run `rails generate flex:setup` that will install the needed files with comments and stubs